 Integration of Remote Sensing Data with a Numerical Model to Prepare an Accurate Flood Hazard Map for Effective Flood Management in the Mekong Delta

-This project aimed at developing a comprehensive method for flood mapping in the Mekong basin by combining GIS, remote sensing, and a numerical model.
+This project aimed to develop a comprehensive method for flood mapping in the Mekong basin by combining GIS, remote sensing, and a numerical model.